-Saints beat Falcons to clinch third straight NFC South title
+Saints beat Falcons to clinch 3rd straight NFC South title

 Saints: Kiko Alonso left the game with a thigh injury. … The offensive line remained short-handed as left tackle Terron Armstead was inactive after leaving last week’s win over Carolina with an ankle injury.
 Left guard Andrus Peat missed his third straight game since breaking his arm against Atlanta on Nov.
 10.

 Falcons: Left guard James Carpenter left the game with a concussion in the first half.
-Jamon Brown, who lost his starting job at right guard to Wes Schweitzer, returned to the game following Carpenter’s injury. … Backup offensive tackle Ty Sambrailo suffered a hamstring injury.
+Jamon Brown, who lost his starting job at right guard to Wes Schweitzer, returned to the game following Carpenter’s injury. … Backup offensive tackle Ty Sambrailo injured his hamstring.

 UP NEXT